jt-rose/wordnik/README.md

 The main functions for querying the Wordnik API can be found under the root `Wordnik` module.
 Most of what you will need can be found here.

-Submodules such as `Word.Definitions` and `Words.RandomWord` contain the function they are named for, along with type definitions for query parameters and responses.
+Submodules such as `Wordnik.Word.Definitions` and `Wordnik.Words.RandomWord` contain the function they are named for, along with type definitions for query parameters and responses.

-`Formatter.Enums` contains type definitions for string parameter arguments expecting specific values.
+`Wordnik.Enums` contains type definitions for string parameter arguments expecting specific values.
 These values will be checked at runtime, but are also documented in the typedocs.

-`Formatter.Helpers` contains functions for returning lists of valid string arguments used in the paramaters mentioned above (dictionaries, parts of speech, etc.).
+`Wordnik.Helpers` contains functions for returning lists of valid string arguments used in the paramaters mentioned above (dictionaries, parts of speech, etc.).
 These can be helpful for quickly getting a list of valid options to provide to end users, for example as select options in a UI.

 ## Wordnik API key